davidgiven/cpmish/arch/wp2450ds/README.md

 - about 702kB of storage on a 720kB GCR disk (I have to reserve two tracks for a FAT filesystem and the CP/M system track to boot from)
-- most of an ADM-3a / Kaypro II terminal emulator supporting 90x30 text
+- most of an ADM-3a / Kaypro II terminal emulator supporting 91x26 text
 - a respectable 55kB TPA
 - a non-interrupt driven keyboard which drops keypresses if the machine's busy
-- no cursor
 - bugs

 What you don't get:

 - repeat key
+- escape key (the physical keyboard doesn't have one; use ^[ instead)
 - support for the printer
 - sysgen, format etc
 - no bugs